Class of Policy

 Note that in addition to personal roles, the framework discussed above can be applied to other kinds of IAM needs, as long as appropriate templates are defined.

-For example, to use the framework to managed an IAM user, the template is defined like below.
+For example, to use the framework to manage an IAM user, the template is defined like below.
 We won’t go into details for this template in this article.

 AWSTemplateFormatVersion: {TemplateFormatVersion} Description: {StackDescription} Resources: {PolicyName}: Type: AWS::IAM::ManagedPolicy Properties: Description: {PolicyDescription} ManagedPolicyName: {PolicyName} Path: "/" PolicyDocument: Version: {PolicyDocumentVersion} Statement: {Effects} {GroupName}: Type: AWS::IAM::Group Properties: GroupName: {GroupName} ManagedPolicyArns: - !Ref {PolicyName} {UserName}: Type: AWS::IAM::User Properties: Groups: - !Ref {GroupName} UserName: {UserName}